dsilvestro/PyRate/README.md

 ### PyRate is a Python program to estimate speciation, extinction, and preservation rates from fossil occurrence data using a Bayesian framework.

-PyRate is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.
+PyRate is licensed under a [CC BY-NC 4.0 License](https://creativecommons.org/licenses/by-nc/4.0/legalcode).

 #### The program's documentation is avaiable here:
 * Detailed command list: https://github.com/dsilvestro/PyRate/wiki